Heart Disease in Pregnancy

 - Echocardiography.
 This test looks at the structure and function of your heart.
 It uses sound waves recorded on an electronic sensor.
 These show a moving picture of your heart and heart valves.

-How is pregnancy and pre-existing heart disease treated?
+How is pre-existing heart disease treated in pregnancy?

 Treatment will depend on your symptoms, pregnancy, and general health.
 It will also depend on how severe the condition is.

 Your healthcare provider will look at the risk that your heart disease may have on your pregnancy.
 You may need to see a high-risk obstetrician.
-You may also need to see a heart doctor (cardiologist) who specializes in congenital heart disease.
+You may also need to see a heart doctor (cardiologist) who specializes in congenital heart disease or high-risk prenatal care.

 You may need to see your healthcare provider more often.
 This is so he or she can watch you and your baby.
 You may also need medicine to help your heart work better.